Reconstrucción de boca completa, Rehabilitation, Restoration Chicago IL

 The timeline for full mouth reconstruction varies significantly from case to case.
 In all cases, we will be able to give you an estimate of time before treatment begins.

 Fastest: If implants or surgical steps are not required, full mouth reconstruction can be completed very efficiently.
-This may mean as few as 3-4 visits over the course of 4-8 semanas.
+This may mean as few as 3-4 visits over the course of 4-8 weeks.
 For out-of-town patients, we work to reduce the number of visits and make the process as efficient as possible.

-Longer Duration: If surgery, grafting, or other specialized care is required in conjunction with full mouth reconstruction, the course of treatment can range from two months to a year or more.
+Longer Duration: If surgery, injerto, or other specialized care is required in conjunction with full mouth reconstruction, the course of treatment can range from two months to a year or more.
 This doesn’t necessarily mean lots of additional visits, but there is healing time required for surgery and treatment time required for the movement of teeth (ex.
 Invisalign).

 How much does full mouth reconstruction cost?

 We tailor full mouth reconstruction according to the particular needs of each case, so the cost depends on your diagnosis and treatment plan, as well as your dental insurance coverage.
 Dental insurance often covers some costs associated with full mouth reconstruction.
 We offer a variety of financial options to our patients to ensure that they get the care they need.